Tahura Ali

-Tahura Ali is a Bangladesh Awami League politician and a former Member of Parliament.
+Tahura Ali (1955 or 1956 – 23 October 2025) was a Bangladesh Awami League politician who served as a Member of Parliament.

 Early life

 Ali completed her master's degree from the University of Chittagong in chemistry in 1987.
-Ali is the director of finance of Citizen Cables limited.
+Ali was the director of finance of Citizen Cables limited.
 She was also a lecturer at Habibullah Bahar University College.

 Career

 Ali served in the 9th parliament of Bangladesh and was a Member of Standing Committee on Ministry of Commerce in Parliament.
 She served in the parliament from 1996 to 2001 and was elected again from Jamalpur for a second term.
 In 2009, she was selected for a position in the reserved seats for women in Bangladesh parliament.

-Personal life
+Personal life and death

-Ali is married to Mohammad Ali.
+Ali was married to Mohammad Ali.
 Her daughter, Meher Afroz Shaon is an actress.
-Her Son in law Humayun Ahmed was popular Novelist and writer.
+Her son-in-law Humayun Ahmed was a popular novelist and writer.

+Tahura Ali died from heart and kidney disease on 23 October 2025, at the age of 69.